-Laboratory studies revealed that the mushroom extract, particularly from the common white button mushroom, contain phytochemicals that can inhibit cancer through several means.
-As a result of this research, City of Hope have conducted clinical trials studying mushrooms’ potential against breast cancer and prostate cancer.
+- Laboratory studies revealed that the mushroom extract, particularly from the common white button mushroom, contain phytochemicals that can inhibit cancer through several means.
+As a result of this research, City of Hope has conducted clinical trials studying mushrooms’ potential against breast cancer and prostate cancer.

 Principal investigator: Warren Chow, M.D.